Ballydehob 1.7 miles.

 The jewel in this Ballydehob cottage is undoubtedly the splendid grounds that surround it.

-Featured on the West Cork Garden Trail 2013, the gardens offer something a little bit special with the secluded Japanese garden and patio complete with water feature, as well as a charming orchard, extensive lawns and even a tree house for the little ones!
+Featured on the West Cork Garden Trail 2013, the gardens offer something a little bit special with the secluded Japanese garden and patio complete with water feature, as well as a charming orchard, extensive lawns.

 This is the perfect place to relax and unwind in absolute serenity on a sunny afternoon and will linger long in the memory.